joachim-n/git-house-guidelines/README.md

 * 'Applied patch from http://drupal.org/node/1234567: Fixed evil bug that was causing evil.'

-If there are lots of patches, it may be a good idea to specify the link to the actual comment:
+If there are lots of patches on the issue, specify the link to the actual comment:

 * 'Applied patch from http://drupal.org/node/1234567#comment-7654321: Fixed evil bug that was causing evil.'